 The Group uses the 'percentage of completion method' to determine the appropriate amount of revenue to recognise in a given year.
-The stage of completion is measured by reference to the contract costs incurred up to the end of the reporting period as a percentage of total estimated costs for each significant contract.
+The stage of completion is measured by reference to the completion of a physical proportion of the contract work.
 Costs incurred in the year in connection with future activity on a contract are excluded from the contract costs in determining the stage of completion.
 They are presented as inventories, prepayments or other assets, depending on their nature.